akmeena766/LensFactory.jl/README.md

 ---
 ## Introduction
 `LensFactory` is a gravitational lensing package developed in julia.
-At present it has support for basic lensing as we go along it is expected to have more features.
+At present it has support for basic lensing and as we go along it is expected to have more features.

 ---
 ## Installation